Feeds:

 • cleaned up my potty mouth

-• changed my career (I now work at organizations that specialize in telling people about Jesus)
+• changed my career (I spent the remainder of my working life at organizations that specialize in telling people about Jesus)

 • influenced who I married (my wife is also a Jesus follower)